JonahCoffelt/Human-AI-Interaction-Research/Literature/A risk-based model for human-artificial intelligence conflict resolution in process systems.md

 4) How do we adapt the well-established social conflict resolution strategies to human-AI conflict resolution?

 ## Methodology
+Adapts the TKI model as a risk model.
+Comprised of three steps

+1) Construct the conflict risk representations by measuring the agreement level of interpretations and actions.
+2) Propose mathematical equations to measure conflict probability
+3) Develop conflict resolution strategies by minimizing the conflict risk.

 # Models, Datasets, Algorithms